-Checks for facilities and/or pollutant releases/transfers and waste transfers in the current reporting year (Y-2) that have confidential flags per country and per activity.
+Checks for facilities and/or pollutant releases/transfers (to air, water and soil (land)) and waste transfers in the current reporting year (Y-2) that have confidential flags per country and per activity.
 Also checks whether valid reasons for claiming confidentiality at facilities with confidential data were provided?